greiman/SdFat-beta/readme.txt

 Read changes.txt if you have used previous releases of this library.

-Read troubleshooting.txt for common hardware problems.

 Please read the html documentation for this library.
 Start with html/index.html and read the Main Page.
 Next go to the Classes tab and read the documentation for the classes SdFat, SdBaseFile, SdFile, File, StdioStream, ifstream, ofstream, and others.

-Limited support is available for Long File Names.
-See the LongFileName example.
-Support for creating Long File Names will be added in the future.

 Support has been added for Software SPI on AVR, Due, and Teensy 3.1 boards.

 See the ThreeCard example for use of multiple SD cards with simultaneous use of hardware and software SPI.

-SPI transactions are supported.
-See SoftwareSPI.txt and SPI_Transactions.txt for more information.

 A new class, "File", has been added to provide compatibility with the Arduino SD.h library.
 To use SdFat with programs written for SD.h replace